Mediterranean Yacht Charter, sailing around the Cyclades.

-Great beaches, vibrant nightlife and friendly ambience, await you on the island of Mykonos.
+On the island of Mykonos await you great Mediterranean beaches, vibrant nightlife and friendly ambience.
 With perfect sailing conditions and delicious local food too, it’s an excellent holiday choice.

 A famous Greek island which is part of the Cyclades island group.
 The central town, on the west coast, is also called Mykonos.
 Most of the 11,000 people on the island live in the centre.

 Mykonos has endured a chequered Mediterranean history of ownership.
 The Romans controlled this island during the Roman Empire.
 Later, Mykonos became part of the Byzantine Empire but fell to Venetian rule after the fall of Constantinople.
 Catalans ravaged the island in the 13th-century and eventually, returned the island to the Venetians in 1390.
 Two centuries later, the Ottoman fleet attacked the island and took control.
 The Venetians left gradually and finally quit the island entirely by 1718.